“Even the rich are hungry for love, for being cared for, for being wanted, for having someone to call their own.” Mother Teresa

 “There are people who have money and people who are rich.”
 Coco Chanel

 Why does it matter that we think about the question?
 We often read articles about the rich and poor and what creates both conditions.
 While some might say that poverty is a state of mind, there are real events that can devastate a family and push them into poverty; health, job loss, financial mishaps, disasters, poor choices, luck/timing, and other life experiences that let bad things happen to good, hardworking people.
 At a real estate conference I attended some years ago, Donald Trump was the keynote speaker, and he said something that has stayed with me.
 He told us that when people get very wealthy, many of them act like they worked harder than everyone else and made fabulous, smart choices.
 He shared that most people don’t like to admit to the luck factor (I call it grace) because it takes the power and all the decision out of their hands.
-As people whispered, “what about your wealth, your wealth, Mr. Trump?”, he informed us all that he amassed his wealth through a combination of factors: an inheritance, great personal effort, business acumen and lucky breaks.
+As people whispered, “What about your wealth, your wealth, Mr. Trump?”, he informed us all that he amassed his wealth through a combination of factors: an inheritance, great personal effort, business acumen, and lucky breaks.
 Luck is a factor in being rich or poor, and making people feel guilty for not being financially wealthy is wrong.
-Yep, Donald said that and I’ve never stopped admiring him for speaking so honestly.
+Yep, Donald said that and I appreciated the fact that he was speaking so honestly.

 While there are some basic rules that help people win or fail, the outcomes are not so simple; there is timing, location and circumstance.
 In the final analysis, I will also say that being rich is a state of mind.
 There are wealthy people who live like paupers and have a poverty mentality, and there are people who are money conscious and still have none.
 It’s not so simple to ascribe wealth to hard work and poverty to laziness.
 If we look around us and think about it honestly, we know that hard work or even laziness won’t necessarily produce the expected outcome.
 If you are content with having less, have loving friends and family, have health, and love living with the simple things of life, you are richer than the next billionaire out there.
 The real question is: What makes you feel rich?